ivosdc/guitar-chords/README.md

 <img src="./assets/guitar-chord-viewer.png" alt="guitar-chord-viewer" width="350" />

+### and you can play chords

 - Stacked or spread chord-notes:

 <img src="./assets/chord-notes-stacked.png" alt="chord-notes" width="80" />

+The frequenz of the notes is calculated based on a settable chamber note.
+Default is set to 440 Hz.

 ### Left-handed view
 You can also change/mirror the view of the guitar-neck.
 Normally the views are made for right-handed guitars.